 Trucking Side Guards Could Save Lives

 When a car strikes the side of a trailer at highway speed, the consequences can be devastating.
 The hood crumples, the windshield shatters, and the entire vehicle slides beneath the trailer.
 In a matter of seconds, the passenger compartment is sheared away.
 These are known as side underride accidents, and they are among the most devastating—and preventable—collisions on the road.
-Our Colorado truck accident attorneys prepared this article to talk about measures that could save lives.
+Our Colorado truck accident attorneys prepared this article to talk about trucking side guards because they could save lives.

 “Side guards” are physical barriers mounted along the lower sides of trailers, usually between the rear axles and the landing gear.
 Side guards are designed to prevent smaller vehicles, cyclists, or pedestrians from sliding underneath a trailer in a side-impact collision.